ClementNerma/NightOS/docs/specs/syscalls.md

 Ask a service to etablish connection.
 The current process is called the service's _client_.

+If the current process already has an active connection (a connection that hasn't been closed) to the target service, it will fail unless the flexible mode argument is set.

 **NOTE:** When this signal is sent, the service's answer will be waited, so the instructions following the sending of this signal may not be ran until several seconds in the worst scenario.

 **Arguments:**